 Nyrstar is a global multi-metals business, with a market leading position in zinc and lead, and growing positions in other base and precious metals.
 Nyrstar Port Pirie is the largest single stream primary lead smelter in the world and produces refined commodity grade lead and lead alloys, zinc oxide fume, copper cathode, silver and gold doré, sulphuric acid and other byproduct metals.
 Nyrstar Port Pirie has recently undergone a A$660m site upgrade to improve its environmental performance and increase its flexibility to treat different feeds and develop into a multi-metal production facility.

 The paid work placement will provide the scholarship holder with the opportunity to develop skills and enhance their industry participation.
 They will undertake a number of technical projects to solve real problems and apply university knowledge in an industrial setting.
 Working closely with the senior plant metallurgist or senior engineer to properly understand and identify the problem, they will undertake analysis of the problem, develop/design and implement solutions.

 At the end of their scholarship and studies, the scholarship holder may be offered a place in Nyrstar’s graduate program at Port Pirie.

-- ready to commence third-year or fourth-year undergraduate studies at one of South Australia’s three universities in either chemical engineering and/or metallurgy or electrical and/or mechanical engineering
+- ready to commence third-year undergraduate studies at one of South Australia’s three universities in chemical, mechanical or electrical engineering.

-- prepared to develop skills and enhance their industry participation by undertaking an 8-week paid work placement at Nyrstar’s Port Pirie Smelter over the summer vacation, before their third and fourth-year of studies
+- prepared to develop skills and enhance their industry participation by undertaking an 8 to12 week paid work placement at Nyrstar’s Port Pirie Smelter over the summer vacation, before their third and fourth-year of studies

 - passionate about the resource and smelting industries